 Answer:

 Methods: Participants with missing values in either serum bilirubin , observation time or survival status were excluded from analysis.
-Hazards of death over the entire follow up time are compared across groups defined by log transformed (base=2)and age and sex using proportional hazards regression with Robust standard error.
+Hazards of death over the entire follow up time are compared across groups defined by log transformed (base=2) bilirubin and age and sex using proportional hazards regression with Robust standard error.
 Hazard ratio is summarized to evaluate the association between all-cause mortality and serum bilirubin level.
 Confidence interval and two-sided p value is computed using Wald statistics based on the Huber-White sandwich estimator.

-Results: 312 patients had full data on serum bilirubin , observation time and survival status.
+Results: 312 patients had full data on serum bilirubin , observation time, survival status, sex and age.
 From proportional hazards regression analysis, we estimate that for each doubling in serum bilirubin , the risk of all-cause death is 2.11 times as high comparing to the group with lower serum bilirubin but the same sex and of the same age.
 This estimate is highly statistically significant (P<0.001).
 A 95% CI suggests that this observation is not unusual if a group with the same age and sex and has a serum bilirubin twice as high as another might have risk of all cause death that was anywhere from 1.83 to 2.42 times as high as the group with the lower serum bilirubin but same sex and age.

 Note that in the above analyses, we completely ignored the intervention in the RCT?
 What impact could this have had on our results?